progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--It’s time to e-mail your mailing list of people who want to know what’s happening in your project.
 A nice way of quickly getting a sort of changelog of what has been added to your project since your last release or e-mail is to use the `git shortlog` command.
 It summarizes all the commits in the range you give it; for example, the following gives you a summary of all the commits since your last release, if your last release was named v1.0.1:-->

 Es wird Zeit, den Lesern der Mailingliste zu erklären, was es im Projekt Neues gibt.
 Der `git shortlog` Befehl ist eine Möglichkeit, schnell eine Art Changelog der Änderungen seit dem letzten Release auszugeben.
-Er faßt alle Commits in der angegebenen Zeitspanne zusammen.
+Er fasst alle Commits in der angegebenen Zeitspanne zusammen.
 Der folgende Befehl z.B. erzeugt eine Zusammenfassung der Commits seit dem letzten Release, der als `v1.0.1` getagged wurde:

 	$ git shortlog --no-merges master --not v1.0.1
 	Chris Wanstrath (8):